LagoVista/docs/Scripting/WorkingWithAttributes.md

 title: Working with Attributes
 keywords: workflow, scripting, attribute

-status: readyforreview
+status: readyforapproval
 created: 20171002
-updated: 20171002
+updated: 20171013
 createdby: Kevin D. Wolf
-updatedby: Kevin D. Wolf
+updatedby: klworkman
 ---
 [Home](../Index.md) > [Scripting](Index.md)

 # Working with Attributes

-When working with scripts that have access to your device, you have access to read, write and clear [attributes](../Workflows/Attributes.md).
+When working with scripts that have access to your device, you are able to read, write and clear [Attributes](../Workflows/Attributes.md).

-While editing your script you will have access to the entire [Device](DeviceScriptingModel.md) and [Device Workflow](DeviceWorkflowScriptingModel.md) data.
+While editing your script, you have access to the entire [Device](DeviceScriptingModel.md) and [Device Workflow](DeviceWorkflowScriptingModel.md) data.

 ##### Setting an Attribute
-If you have a named attribute `temperature` on your workflow you can get and set it with any scripts associated with the workflow.
+If you have a named Attribute, `temperature`, on your workflow, you can get and set it with any scripts associated with the workflow.

 The script template that will set the value will look as follows: